Skip to content

 • URL: https://kubernetes.build

-In your zone open Helm > Helm Releases > Create > Helm Release and filter Odoo.
-Click on the Hem Chart and select Create and confirm with Create.
+In your zone open Helm > Tab Helm Releases > Create > Helm Release and filter Odoo.
+Click on the Helm Chart and select Create.

 Develop